LinkedIn Outbound Sales: Make The Most Out Of It With These Proven Techniques

 You’ll be presented with a list of groups to choose from.
 For example, check out what comes up when you search for “social selling”:

-That’s close to 400 LinkedIn groups, all focused on professionals from within that industry.
-Joining groups relevant to you enables you to engage in conversations, which is a great way to get yourself noticed and even gain some organic connections.
+Joining groups relevant to your industry enables you to engage in conversations, which is a great way to get yourself noticed and even gain some organic connections.

-3. Start getting leads
+3. Start generating leads

-Generating high-quality leads is one of the most important parts of the sales process.
+Generating high-quality leads is one of the most important parts of the outbound sales process.
 It should be your top priority when using LinkedIn for outbound prospecting.

-Let’s go over some smart ways to collect relevant leads.
+Let’s go over some smart ways to collect relevant leads:

 Search for clients’ connections

 LinkedIn’s advanced search is a great place to start hunting for leads.
-It has useful search filters like job title, current employer, previous employer, etc.
+It has useful search filters like job title, current employer, and previous employer.It also enables you to search each person’s connections on LinkedIn.
+Here’s how to get it right:

 1. Choose an industry you want to target with LinkedIn sales.
 For this example, let’s say we want to get more clients in the digital marketing industry.